 Program Admission Policies and Procedures

-The Professional Counseling Program within the School of Education, Health Professions, and Human Development follows specific admission procedures for the Master of Education degrees in Counselor Education with specialty concentrations in Professional School Counseling and/or Clinical Mental Health Counseling.
+The Professional Counseling Program within the School of Education, Health Professions, and Human Development follows specific admission procedures for the Master of Science degrees in Clinical Mental Health Counseling with specialty concentrations in Professional School Counseling and/or Clinical Mental Health Counseling.
 The GRE is not required.
 Admissions requirements are based on an evaluation by the program's admission committee of the following information:

 1. Application: Completed on-line application for graduate admission.
 Complete online at Apply Texas.